the-m8/Travelling_to_Seattle_Accomodations/Project_4/Readme.md

 ## Installation <a name="installation"></a>

-This project uses the re, nltk, sqlite3, pickle, sqlalchemie, Pandas, Numpy and some sklearn libraries.
+This project uses Pandas, Numpy, Seaborn, Matplotlib and some sklearn libraries.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>

-With this project I would like to show my Data Science and Data Engineering skills.
-Though especially the webpage and model adjustments were tough for me, I was thrilled to use Machine Learning Pipelines for text analysis.
-Although I might not have used the best model and didn't explore the dataset to every extend, I am looking forward to use Machine Learning in other Use Cases.
+This is my final project in the Udacity Data Science Nanodegree.
+To proof my Data Science skills and to earn the Data Science Nanodegree certificate, I will provide a customer segmentation report for Bertelsmann/arvato emphasizing the attributes of the customers - especially with regards to the general population in Germany.
+Furthermore, I will analyze the dataset with Machine Learning Models to find out what kind of people attributes will likely lead to a positive response regarding customer acquisition.

 ## File Descriptions <a name="files"></a>